paulodiff/rainbow-table-index/README.md

     - fType : ENCRYTPED_FULL_TEXT (other type are coming soon)
     - fSafeChars : an array of char to sanitize field value
     - fTransform : UPPER_CASE|LOWER_CASE|NONE apply a transformation to field
-    - fMinTokenLen : the minumum token size use on toke generation
+    - fMinTokenLen : the minumum token size use on token generation